Day of the Outlaw: Production

 The film was based on a 1955 novel of the same title by Lee Edwin Wells (1907-1982), that also ran in several newspapers as a serialized story in the fall of 1955 and others in the late summer 1956.

 Producer Buddy Adler originally purchased the film rights as a vehicle for Robert Wagner.

 Philip Yordan read the novel and insisted on writing a script based on the book.
-Filmed in central Oregon at Dutchman Flat and Todd Lake Meadows near the town of Bend in late November and early December 1958, with Leon Chooluck the unit director doing many of the long exterior shots.
+Filming took place in central Oregon at Dutchman Flat and Todd Lake Meadows near the town of Bend in late November and early December 1958, with Leon Chooluck, the second unit director, doing many of the long exterior shots.

 Yordan called the script "one of the best I've ever written," but said the problem with the film was that the budget, at $400,000, was not big enough.
-Yordan told author Franklin Jarlett, in his biographical book about Robert Ryan, that DeToth was having personal problems at the time of filming and it was apparent on the set.
-Other problems included Ryan's being out for a week with pneumonia; snowstorms causing delays in filming; DeToth's changing his mind about where some scenes were to be shot (from interior to remote exteriors); and finally running out of money, packing up, and going back to Hollywood.
+Yordan told author Franklin Jarlett, in his biographical book about Robert Ryan, that de Toth was having personal problems at the time of filming and it was apparent on the set.
+Other problems included Ryan's being out for a week with pneumonia; snowstorms causing delays in filming; de Toth's changing his mind about where some scenes were to be shot (from interior to remote exteriors); and finally de Toth's running out of money, packing up, and going back to Hollywood.
 Yordan lamented what "could have been."